hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 Traders authorised to use Simplified NCTS Procedures as Authorised Consignors, will be able to print the TAD/TSAD at their premises.
 The TAD/TSAD will be directly authenticated by the system, so Authorised Consignors will not be required to hold a 'special stamp'.

 **Fallback procedure:** Authorised Consignors are obliged to hold special stamps to authenticate documents in case of system failure so they can authorise their own fallback documents.
-Authorised Consignors additionally require a Commission approved stamp that informs the Office of Destination that fallback has been used.
+Authorised Consignors additionally require a Commission approved stamp that informs the office of destination that fallback has been used.

 For the specifications on the printing of the paper TAD, see Guidelines for printing a TAD contained in Part IV, Chapter 2, Annexes 8.1 and 8.2 of the European Commission’s [Transit Manual](http://ec.europa.eu/taxation_customs/resources/documents/customs/procedural_aspects/transit/common_community/transit_manual_consolidation_en.pdf).

 For the specifications on the printing of the paper TSAD, see Guidelines For Print Out of TSAD, Printing Guidelines for TSAD and TSAD and LoI.

 The IE029 will specify the number of copies required.
 If a return copy is required, i.e. HEADER.NCTS return copy is set, then two copies of the TAD/TSAD will be required; if not, only one needs to be printed.
-The return copy is required when the Office of Destination (OoDest) is not using the NCTS yet.
+The return copy is required when the office of destination (OoDest) is not using the NCTS yet.

 The ‘liability amount’ information in the Special Mentions data group (Additional information and Additional information coded) is not printed on the TAD/TSAD i.e. if ‘Additional information coded’ = ‘CAL’, do not print.